Nouméa Accord

-Under the Nouméa Accord, France has continued to control military and foreign policy, immigration, police and currency.
-France will continue to do so, the vote having rejected becoming an independent state in 2021.

-Named after New Caledonia's capital and largest city, the Nouméa Accord was the second accord following the Matignon Agreements (1988).
+Named after New Caledonia's capital and largest city, the Nouméa Accord was the second accord, following the Matignon Agreements (1988).
+Under the Nouméa Accord, France continues to control the military, foreign policy, immigration, police, and currency.

-Under the conditions of the Accord, the Vice President of New Caledonia must be a pro-independence politician if the Presidency is held by an anti-independence politician.
+Under the conditions of the agreement, the Vice President of New Caledonia must be a pro-independence politician if the Presidency is held by an anti-independence politician.